pdjr-signalk/signalk-notification-injector/README.md

 ### Service interfaces

-These properties define which, if any, of the possible plugin interfaces are enabled and provide configuration details for each interface.
+These settings define which, if any, of the implemented interfaces to the plugin are enabled and provides configuration details for each interface.

 #### FIFO named pipe